Irvyne/iim-promo2020-a3-dev/README.md

 ## Setup Project

-Download/Clone project.

-Open your terminal and change directory to your projet dir.
+1. Download/Clone project and open it in Terminal.

 1. Install project dependencies.